-- Lighthouse Library Mysteries: Librarian Lucy Richardson has recently moved to the outer banks of North Carolina, and works in a library built into a lighthouse, where she stumbles across mysteries.
+- Lighthouse Library Mysteries: Librarian Lucy Richardson has recently moved to the outer banks of North Carolina, where she now works in a library built into a lighthouse and stumbles across mysteries.

 - Most of Agatha Christie's Miss Marple stories, which follow a little old spinster lady from England with an occasional tendency to stumble into murder mysteries.